 Leftover dill pickle pasta salad will keep airtight in the refrigerator for up to 5 days but my family goes to town on it and it never lasts that long for us!

-Tips for the Best Dill Pickle Pasta Salad
+Tips for the Best Dill Pickle Macaroni Salad

 When you’re boiling the pasta for your pickle pasta salad make sure not to overcook it in the least.
 In fact, if you undercook it by about 30 seconds, that’s even better.